ItsDee19/Solidarity/README.md

-# Solidarity: Decentralized Crowdfunding DApp
+# Solidarity: Decentralized Crowdfunding App

 Solidarity is a decentralized crowdfunding platform that leverages the Ethereum blockchain, utilizing Solidity for smart contracts and Next.js for the front-end.
 The goal is to simplify crowdfunding, enabling users to effortlessly create campaigns and raise funds for their projects, causes, or initiatives.